|

 Some might think of group therapy as the last thing they’d want to try.
 They might picture a group of surly people sitting in chairs in a drab room, simultaneously enduring awkward silences and being forced to share the most personal details of their lives.

-Fortunately, however, most who actually participate in group therapy find it helpful and in some cases more beneficial than individual therapy.
-Often, group therapy becomes an extremely meaningful part of a person’s life.
-It can help people change in positive, unexpected ways, to reach their goals and develop intimate relationships with others.
+Fortunately, most who actually participate in group therapy find it helpful and sometimes more beneficial than individual therapy.
+Often, group therapy is extremely beneficial and becomes a meaningful part of a person’s life.
+It can help people change in positive, unexpected ways to reach their goals and develop intimate relationships with others.

 Like anything in life, you get out of group therapy what you put into it.
-What follow are some of the ways that it can be helpful, as well as advice for maximizing the benefits.
+What follows are some of the ways that it can be helpful and advice for maximizing the benefits of group therapy.

 Five Benefits of Group Therapy Techniques